Bicycle

 Mountain biking fundamentals: skills and drills in learning to ride a mountain bike.

-Bike touring: Preparation and gear for trekking regional multi-day rides: Erie Canalway, Empire State Trail, Hudson River Valley circuit.
+Bike touring: preparation and gear for trekking regional multi-day rides: Erie Canalway, Empire State Trail, Hudson River Valley circuit

 Transportation

 Bikes are permitted on trains and subways.
 Check with MetroNorth and MTA for limitations: for example, non-rush hour and number of bikes allowed on each car.
 Amtrak requires reservations.
-Bicycles and public transportation are more than means to recreation; they are fundamental to conservation.
+Bicycles and public transportation are more than means to recreation: they are fundamental to conservation.

 Helpful Links

-New York Bicycling Coalition Ride preparation, technique, gear and guidelines.
+New York Bicycling Coalition.
+Ride preparation, technique, gear and guidelines.

-The Bicycle chair is available to any answer questions about biking: gear, attire, venues: SkipNewYork@yahoo.com.
+The Bicycle chair is available to answer any questions about biking: gear, attire, venues: SkipNewYork@Yahoo.com